arlonproj/arlon/docs/gen2_overrides_proposal_2.md

   3.  patch files
         These patch files contain the patches which we want to include for the cluster

-- As we can observe in the above example, the resource field in kustomization.yaml is pointing to a different repository which contains our base manifest.
+- As we can observe in the above example, the resource field in kustomization.yaml is pointing to a different repository which contains our cluster template.

 - This is how we first organize our repositories to deploy a cluster with patches
 - Once, we organize the clusters, while creating the argocd app, the path of the argocd app should point to the cluster named folder.
 The code will then run kustomize build in the patch file directory and that will produce our final manifest.